oracle/python-cx_Oracle/doc/cursor.rst

    specified, the bind array size (usually 1) is used.
 The inconverter and outconverter specify methods used for converting values to/from the database.
 More information can be found in the section on variable objects.

+   To create an empty SQL object variable, specify the typename.
+Additional support for editing the attributes of this object is not yet available but will be forthcoming in a future release.

    This method was designed for use with PL/SQL in/out variables where the length or type cannot be determined automatically from the Python object passed in or for use in input and output type handlers defined on cursors